Tottenham and England greats pay tribute to ‘best goalscorer ever’ Jimmy Greaves

 Current England captain and Spurs centre-forward Harry Kane tweeted: “RIP Jimmy Greaves.
 A true legend and one of the great goalscorers.
 Thoughts are with his family and friends.”

+Reflecting on Greaves’ career stats, he added: “Frightening, really, how good a player he was, the goal ratios that he returned, the goals he scored year in, year out.

+“For someone like me to look at those numbers and try to achieve those numbers and hopefully one day go on to break those numbers would be incredible.”

-Three more prolific ex-England strikers – Gary Lineker, Alan Shearer, and Wayne Rooney – also paid their own tributes.
+Three more prolific ex-England strikers – Gary Lineker, Alan Shearer and Wayne Rooney – also paid tributes.

 Lineker, a former Spurs marksman, tweeted: “Terribly sad news that Jimmy Greaves has died.
 Quite possibly the greatest striker this country has ever produced.
 A truly magnificent footballer who was at home both in the box and on the box.
 A charismatic, knowledgeable, witty and warm man.
 A giant of the sport. #ripGreavsie”